 Though he didn’t grow up in a house where music was a central part of life, Stack feels a deeper connection to it. «I was a listener as a kid», he says. «From a young age, I was into whatever was on the radio.
 I’ve had various phases in my life and the music I gravitated towards varied.
 It was never a certain genre, or artist, it was whatever made me feel something, and that continued on through my adolescence and young adulthood».

-Jim-E Stack is an American songwriter, musician, producer and DJ specialising in electronic, indie pop and hip hop.
+Jim-E Stack is an American songwriter, musician, producer and DJ specializing in electronic, indie pop and hip hop.
 The San Francisco native, now based in Los Angeles, released his debut album Tell Me I Belong in 2014 and has since collaborated with Charli XCX, Haim, Diplo, Caroline Polachek and Rostam.
-Stack’s second album, Ephemera was released on 30th October 2020.
+Stack’s second album, EPHEMERA was released on 30th October 2020.